jacneeley/get-spotify-python/README.md

 # Album Cover Search Script

 ## Purpose:
-To make the process of collecting Album Cover images for our blog's top 30 less tedious<br>
+To make the process of collecting Album Cover images for ktsw blog's top 30 less tedious<br>

 ## About:
 This python script reads KTSW's NACC Chart CSVs to collect the Artist and Record (album name).<br>